dblanche54/epub-optimizer-plus/README.md

 - pnpm (my version: 9.5.0)
 - npm or pnpm for package management

-Note: All the examples below use pnpm, but you can substitute with npm or your package manager of choice.
+Note: All the examples below use pnpm, but you can substitute with npm if preferred.

 ## Installation